Azasakhe/Netflix/List-of-1080P-4k-Android-tested-devices.md

 ✔ = Feature tested and working

-If you have a working hardware video decoding device that is not listed, please open a new *Issue* by providing the device model, firmware version and a debug log after playing video.
+If you have a working hardware video decoding device that is not listed, to add it to the list please open a new *Issue* by providing the device model, firmware version and a debug log after playing video.